Skip to the main content.

 Talk to sales Start for free

-2 min read
+3 min read

-HIPAA key boundaries on health records
+How HIPAA sets boundaries on the use and release of health records

-HIPAA key boundaries on health records
+How HIPAA sets boundaries on the use and release of health records

 HIPAA safeguards the privacy and security of health records by establishing clear boundaries on their use and release.
 The definition of PHI, the requirement for authorization, the "minimum necessary" rule, and the distinctions between TPO and other purposes all contribute to protecting health data.
 The regulation of business associates and the imposition of penalties for violations further underscore the importance of respecting these boundaries.